s-gupta/rcnn-depth/README.md

     }

 #### License ####
-RGBD Utils are released under the Simplified BSD License (refer to the LICENSE file for details).
+This code (RCNN-Depth) is released under the Simplified BSD License (refer to the LICENSE file for details).
+License files for individual packages are included within individual folders.

 #### Installation Instructions ####
 0. Create directory, checkout eccv14-code, utils, rgbdutils, nyu-hooks